DellOptiplex755/Sprint-UICC-Unlock-Method/README.md

 ⭐ Place your phone into [Download Mode](#enter-download-mode) once again.<br/>
 > ❗❗ **Use the *"U"* firmware files for this second flash!!** ❗❗ <br/>

-⭐ Open ODIN and make sure to put the files in their corrisponding slots:
+⭐ In ODIN make sure to put the files in their corrisponding slots:

 <img width="870" height="649" alt="image" src="https://github.com/user-attachments/assets/b6ec607c-4463-4423-8eaf-afd2d1198dd9" />